 Anguilla is a British Overseas Dependent Territory located in the Eastern Caribbean, with a population of about 15,000.
-The island is very small: 91 square kilometers, about half the size of Washington, DC.
+The island is very small: 91 square kilometers.
 The terrain is relatively flat (it is a low lying coral and limestone island).
 The island is vulnerable to frequent hurricanes and tropical storms.
-Anguilla has very little portable water, and no arable land.
-Its economy is primarily based on tourism, banking, and the fishing industry, as well as some limited agriculture.
-In 2002, 23 percent of the population lived below the poverty line.1 Anguilla is a member of the Organization of Eastern Caribbean States (OECS), and the Caribbean Community (CARICOM).
+Anguilla has very little portable water, and limited arable land.
+Its economy is primarily based on tourism, offshore banking, and the fishing industry, as well as some agriculture.
+In 2002, 23 percent of the population lived below the poverty line.
+Anguilla is an associate member of the Organization of Eastern Caribbean States (OECS), and an associate member of the Caribbean Community (CARICOM).